numerik11/Irrigation-Controller-ESP8266/README.md

 12V Solenoid Valves	4	For zone control 1 for tank 1 for main

-5V Power Supply (2A min)	1	For ESP and relays (or separate 12V + buck converter)

-12V Power Supply (5A min)	1	To drive solenoid valves
+12V Power Supply 1 To drive solenoid valves

 1N4007 (Flyback protection)